slevithan/regex/README.md

     - Always-on flag <kbd>n</kbd> (*named capture only* mode) improves regex readability and efficiency.
   - No unreadable escaped backslashes `\\\\` since it's a raw string template tag.
 - **Extended regex syntax**.
-  - Atomic groups via `(?>…)` can dramatically improve performance and prevent ReDoS.
+  - Atomic groups and possessive quantifiers can dramatically improve performance and prevent ReDoS.
-  - Subroutines via `\g<name>` enable powerful composition, improving readability and maintainability.
+  - Subroutines and subroutine definition groups enable powerful composition, improving readability and maintainability.
-  - Subroutine definition groups via `(?(DEFINE)…)` allow groups within them to be used by reference only.
   - Recursive matching is enabled by a plugin.
 - **Context-aware and safe interpolation** of regexes, strings, and partial patterns.
   - Interpolated strings have their special characters escaped.